-With a shared commitment to supporting the United States’ most vulnerable communities and prior experience in designing mission-driven programs that bring innovations that serve these communities to market, Acumen America and Adaptation Health launched the Medicaid Innovation Collaborative.
+Medicaid Innovation Collaborative was launched by three organizations with a shared commitment to supporting the United States’ most vulnerable communities and prior experience in designing mission-driven programs to bring innovations that serve these communities to market.

 Adaptation Health is a buyer-side incubator program supporting the innovation efforts of State Medicaid programs and managed care organizations.
 Through Medicaid Innovation Challenges, Adaptation Health connects state Medicaid agencies, managed care organizations, and innovative vendors to solve deep-rooted problems in public health and Medicaid service delivery.